jsoref/argo-cd/docs/user-guide/sync_windows.md

 3   Active    deny   * * * * *   1h        -             default     -         Disabled
 ```

 All fields of a window can be updated using either the CLI or UI.
-The `applications`, `namespaces` and `clusters` fields
+The `applications`, `namespaces`, and `clusters` fields
 require the update to contain all of the required values.
 For example if updating the `namespaces` field and it already
-contains default and kube-system then the new value would have to include those in the list.
+contains `default` and `kube-system` then the new value would have to include those in the list.

 ```bash
 argocd proj windows update PROJECT ID --namespaces default,kube-system,prod1